-- 2. In the Available Acquisition Devices list, click Show Device Options to expand the details for the device where you want to calibrate an objective. - 3.
+- 2. Click Show Device Options to expand the details for the device where you want to calibrate an objective. - 3.
 Click the Objectives tab.

 4. Note the status of the objective, which is indicated in the tile.

 - If the tile indicates Not Calibrated, continue to the next step to perform the calibration procedure. - If the tile indicates Calibrated, you typically do not need to perform the calibration procedure and you can skip this procedure.